Last Updated on 30 January 2026 by Cycloscope

 Thompson Custom Bicycles is a one-man operation.
 Corey makes beautiful functional bicycles to fit you and your unique needs, whether that’s a randonneur bike, road racing bike, touring bike, cyclocross bike, mountain bike, or something else altogether.

-If he’s not working on bikes, he will probably be out riding somewhere in the Pacific Northwest, or on vacation riding his bike in France.
+If he’s not working on bikes, he will probably be out riding somewhere in the Pacific Northwest or on vacation in France.

-Frame and fork: starts at $3300, lugged or fillet brazed, includes basic one color finish by Forever Powder coating.
+Frame and fork: starts at $3300; lugged or fillet brazed; includes a basic one-color finish by Forever Powder coating.

 Rodriguez and Erickson (Seattle, Washington)